Whiteknight/Rosella/libraries/string.md

 This can be extremely handy when you are working with text markup languages like HTML, XML, Wikitext or Markdown.

+### String.Tokenizer.Iterator

+`Rosella.String.Tokenizer.Iterator` is a simple iterator type which allows the contents of a Tokenizer to be iterated.

 ### String.Tokenizer.Token

 `Rosella.String.Tokenizer.Token` is the data object returned from a Tokenizer.